Zamboanguita – Negros Oriental

 Festivals in Zamboanguita

 The annual Baulan Festival is celebrated on the 15th day of May.
-Literally meaning, “to plough the fields”, the festival signifies the community’s prime production of corn and vegetables.
+Literally meaning, “to plow the fields”, the festival signifies the community’s prime production of corn and vegetables.
 The festival is celebrated in the honor of the patron Saint, San Isidro Labrador.

 There is also the moon festival that is celebrated with equal pomp and joy in the city.
 Spanning over two days, this festival is generally celebrated by the fishing community to celebrate the power of the moon over the tides.
 Quite a number of people gather at the seashore of Barangay Dalakit, the heart of the celebrations to witness the fishermen looking up at the moon and the rural people using the same as a guide to see their way through the darkness of the night.